Reviewed by Annabel

 The one who will have most to bear on Dan’s life though is Jonny White.
 We’re introduced to him as the organiser of a sort of twelve-step programme for drug-addicts, and when Tiny returns to Grouse County, he links up with Johnny and helps him when he runs as a candidate for the Sheriff’s election.
 There is a real sense that Dan could lose this time around.

 All is not plain-sailing for Dan and Louise’s relationship either.
 As the novel moves on, they will face many trials and tribulations in their life together.
 There was a wonderful scene when Tiny, newly back in town, drives up to the farmhouse finding no-one at home and has a nap on their bed – he doesn’t get caught, but it leaves you wondering.

 If you’re a fan of Garrison Keillor’s Lake Wobegon stories, you’ll find some similarities here, although Drury has a little more edge.
-Like Keillor’s, Drury’s prose is gentle and humorous, full of touching moments too but, when necessary, Drury’s features darker times.
+Like Keillor, Drury’s prose is gentle and humorous, full of touching moments too and, when necessary, darker times.
 The novel is driven by the conversations between the characters, finding its drama there rather than in action.
 The dialogue, coupled with deadpan observational detail draws you into the world of Grouse County.